This webpage describes steps to completing a PhD degree at UW‑Madison, which include:

 Step 4.0 Graduate School final reviews (optional)

-Final review appointments are available for students who wish to confirm in person or via Skype that the dissertation submission has been accepted and all degree requirements have been met.
-To schedule an optional final review appointment, you must have successfully completed Step 1 to 4.
+Final review appointments are available for students who wish to confirm that the dissertation submission has been accepted and all degree requirements have been met.
+To have an optional final review, you must have successfully completed Step 1 to 4.

 Commencement – December and May